 The student loan default rate at UK is 4.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UK Graduates Make?students who graduate with a bachelor's degree from UK make about $45,100 a year during their first few years of employment after graduation.
+How Much Money Do UK Graduates Make?students who graduate from UK with a bachelor's degree recipients from UK make around $45,100 per year during the early years of their employment.
 This is good news for future UK graduates since it is 28% more than the average college graduate's salary of $42,485 per year.

 Location of University of Kentucky

 University of Kentucky Majorsstudents from 127 majors graduated from University of Kentucky.
 Of these students, 5,368 received undergraduate degrees and 2,178 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2019-2020, 25,082 students took at least one online class at University of Kentucky.
 This is an increase from the 7,886 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|